Losing a baby after fertility problems, or having trouble getting pregnant again after a loss, can feel impossible to

 You may find it helpful to read our leaflet about pregnancy loss and infertility.
 It contains information about the causes of pregnancy loss and the experience of infertility, as well as comments from women who have been through this experience.

 You might also want to visit our forum, which has a dedicated board on pregnancy loss and infertility.
 It offers a a safe space where you can share your thoughts and feelings with others who have been through the double burden of pregnancy loss and infertility problems.
-And we describe our sources of help here.
+We also describe our sources of help here.

 You don’t have to go through this alone.